Undergraduate Course: Principles of Geographical Information Science (GEGR10039)

 - display knowledge of the multifarious data sources commonly used in GIS, and critically understand the importance of data modelling in the storage of such data

-- appreciate the functionality of the ArcGIS software, including basic expertise in anlysis, classification, query and integration of vector and raster data and its visualisation
+- appreciate the functionality of the ArcGIS software, including basic expertise in analysis, classification, query and integration of vector and raster data and its visualisation

 - develop an integrated practical project, drawing on appropriate source data, providing meaningful analysis, effective visualisation of output and drawing appropriate conclusions which demonstrate professional level insight

-Schmadt, M. GIS Commons: An Introductory textbook on Geographic Information Systems
+2. Schmandt, M. GIS Commons: An introductory textbook on Geographic Information Systems

-de Smith, M Goodchild M F Longley PA 2015 Geospatial Analysis A Comprehensive Guide to Principles Techniques and Software tools.
-This edition
+1. de Smith, M Goodchild M F Longley P A 2015 Geospatial Analysis A Comprehensive Guide to Principles Techniques and Software tools.
+Third edition

-Burrough P A, McDonnell R A & Lloyd CD (2015) Princoples of Geographical Information Systems for Land resource Assessment.
+2. Burrough P A, McDonnell R A & Lloyd C.D.
+(2015) Principles of Geographical Information Systems for Land Resources Assessment.
 Oxford: Clarendon.
-Third Edition
+Third Edition.

-Longley PA, Goodchild MF, Maguire DJ and Rhind D W (eds) (2010) Geographical Information Systems and Science.
+3. Longley P A, Goodchild M F, Maguire D J and Rhind D W (eds) (2010) Geographical Information Systems and Science.
 Chichester: Wiley.
-3rd Edition
+3rd Edition.

 |Graduate Attributes and Skills